+- a) G-Suite for Education

+- Google Classroom

+- Google Drive

+- Google Calendar

+- b) Microsoft 365

+- Microsoft One Drive

+- Microsoft Office Suite

+- c) iSAMS

+- d) My School Portal (from 31 October 2023)

+- e) Tapestry

-- b) Microsoft 365 - Microsoft One Drive - Microsoft Office Suite - 4.15.11 All external educational suppliers which process pupil data on the school's behalf have been audited for their DPA 2018 compliancy.
-This process is conducted using the GDPRiS platform whereby suppliers are registered with GDPRiS and have shared with it their data sharing agreement. - 4.15.12 As above, any of these suppliers which store data outside of the EEA have been vetted so that they appear on the Privacy Shield, which is a mechanism for U.S.- and EEA- -based companies to comply with cross-border data protection requirements. - 4.15.13 For more information on the DPA 2018 and data protection, please refer to the Data Protection Policy.
+- 4.15.11 All external educational suppliers which process pupil data on the school's behalf have been audited for their DPA 2018 compliancy.
+This process is conducted using the GDPRiS platform whereby suppliers are registered with GDPRiS and have shared with it their data sharing agreement.

+- 4.15.12 As above, any of these suppliers which store data outside of the EEA have been vetted so that they appear on the Privacy Shield, which is a mechanism for U.S.- and EEA- -based companies to comply with cross-border data protection requirements.

+- 4.15.13 For more information on the DPA 2018 and data protection, please refer to the Data Protection Policy.